Steven H. Kaplan, President

 Since becoming the sixth president of the University of New Haven in 2004, Steven H. Kaplan has created a bold vision for the University, leading it through a period of remarkable growth and development.

-Thanks to his inspired — and inspiring — leadership, the University of New Haven now ranks among the top universities in the Northeast and boasts nationally ranked programs in a number of majors across business, criminal justice, engineering, forensic science, and the liberal arts and sciences.
-Since Dr. Kaplan was inaugurated, enrollment has grown by 45 percent to approximately 6,800 undergraduate and graduate students, hailing from 43 states and some 45 countries.
-Full-time undergraduate enrollment has grown by 90 percent, and first-year applications have more than tripled.
-During this time, the University has completed more than $250 million in construction projects and has launched 20 new academic programs.
+Thanks to his inspired — and inspiring — leadership, the University of New Haven now ranks among the top universities in the Northeast and boasts nationally ranked programs in a number of majors across business, criminal justice, health sciences, engineering, cybersecurity, forensic science, and the liberal arts and sciences.

 In 2015, in recognition of his many achievements, Dr. Kaplan was presented with the Chief Executive Leadership Award by the Council for Advancement and Support of Education (CASE) District I. He also was named "Businessman of the Year" by Business New Haven magazine in 2008.